 But I’ve been completely blown away by what I’ve found in the supermarket dumpsters.
 Every dumpster I have opened has been FULL of perfectly good food.
 In a front page La Crosse Tribune story I did a few days ago, I confidently said, “If there’s a dumpster, there’s food in it” and so far I have proved that to be right time and time again.
 In just three days of biking across Wisconsin living purely on dumpster food, I have found tens of thousands of dollars worth of food.
 All of this at a time when 1 in 7 Americans is food insecure.
 This waste of food is also a huge waste of water, fossil fuels, energy, and landfill space and is a root cause to many of the world’s most pressing issues.

-Americas Dumpsters are full of perfectly good food, and my childhood friend Dane Gottschall and I are out to show this by bicycling across Wisconsin fueled 100% by food we find in dumpsters.
+Dumpsters in the United States are full of perfectly good food, and my childhood friend Dane Gottschall and I are out to show this by bicycling across Wisconsin fueled 100% by food we find in dumpsters.

-This might sound crazy, but what’s even more nuts is that we throw away $165 billion worth of food each year in America.
+This might sound crazy, but what’s even more nuts is that we throw away $165 billion worth of food each year in the United States.
 This is slightly more than we spend on our entire public education system from kindergarten through university.
 All of this while 1 in 7 Americans are food insecure.

 We’re going to show you that there is so much food in Wisconsin’s dumpsters that we can cycle clear across the state powered by these supermarket treasure chests.
-Through this adventure we promise to inform you on America’s food waste problem in an entertaining and inspirational manner while giving simple tips on how you can be a part of the solution.
+Through this adventure we promise to inform you on the food waste problem in the United States in an entertaining and inspirational manner while giving simple tips on how you can be a part of the solution.